maplesyrup-0606/Mercury/UBC/CPEN 4-1/CPSC 425/Lectures/Lecture 5.md

 The actual raw output from a camera is like the following,
 ![[Screenshot 2024-10-17 at 8.36.54 PM.png]]
-All we does it count the photons, we get a grey scale image.
+All it does it count the photons, we get a grey scale image.
 The distribution of the color is shown by the checker board grid.

 #### CFA Demosaicking